Department of Earth, Environmental and Resource Sciences

-The Department of Geological Sciences was the first at UTEP to be given PhD granting status.
+The Department of Earth, Environmental and Resource Sciences was the first at UTEP to be given PhD granting status.
 The region’s long association with mining (We are the Miners!) and excellent geological location have ensured the department a high-profile position within the university since being founded as the Texas School of Mines, then as Texas Western College, until today as part of the University of Texas system.
 With a diverse faculty of 30, the department continues a tradition of strong fundamentals and field work combined with advanced analytical and computational methods.
 We thrive and excel at interdisciplinary research and education working with Biology, Chemistry, Physics, Mathematics, Health Sciences, Computer Sciences and other disciplines.

 AY-PREP student research trip to central New Mexico Tent Rock monument.